Disability pensions and work ability

 - Laaksonen & Gould 2014.
 Return to work after temporary disability pension in Finland (Julkari)

 The share of partial disability pensions of all new disability pensions has increased in recent years.
-Currently nearly every third disability pension is granted as a partial pension.
-Most partial disability pension recipients continue working while drawing the pension.
+Currently nearly every third earnings-related disability pension is granted as a partial pension.
+Most (around 80%) partial disability pension recipients continue working while drawing the pension.
+The average duration of a partial disability pension is just under three years, and most recipients work throughout the time they receive the pension.

 Partial disability pension recipients differ from full disability pension recipients in many respects.
 Nearly 70 per cent of partial disability pension recipients are women, and many receive the pension due to musculoskeletal diseases.